apache/echarts-doc/en/option/series/treemap.md

 ### value(number|Array)

-The value of nodes in each tree, which corresponds to area size.
-It could be number or array, such as `[2323, 43, 55]`.
-So the first item corresponds to the area size.
+The value of this node, indicating the area size.

+It could also be an array, such as [2323, 43, 55], in which the first item of array indicates the area size.

+The other items of the array can be used for extra visual mapping.
+See details in series-treemp.levels.

 ### id(string)

-the id of each tree node. id is not necessarily to be set.
-If some node need to be changed by API, it needs id to locate.
+`id` is not mandatory.
+But if using API, id is used to locate node.

 ### name(string)

 Show the description text in rectangle.

 {{use: partial-treemap-level-props(